 1. Does the Health Plan cover COVID-19 testing?

-Please see the Plan's Telemedicine and COVID-19 policy, which describes the Plan’s processing and reimbursement for telemedicine services during the COVID-19 public health emergency.
+Please see the Plan's Telemedicine and COVID-19 policy.
+This describes the Health Plan’s processing and reimbursement for telemedicine services during the COVID-19 public health emergency.

 Due to COVID-19, the federal government has required benefit plans to provide additional time for participants to take certain actions, as follows.

-Specifically, when determining the deadline for these elections and actions, benefit plans are required to disregard the period from March 1, 2020 to the date that is 60 days after the COVID-19 national emergency declaration expires.
+Specifically, when determining the deadline for these elections and actions, benefit plans are required to disregard the period from March 1, 2020 to the date that is 60 days after the COVID-19 national emergency declaration expires or, if earlier, the date that is 1 year from the original deadline.
 For more information about how these extensions may affect your situation, call Member Services.

 The novel coronavirus (COVID-19) situation is a rapidly evolving issue across the nation and around the world, with details that are changing daily.
 For the most up-to-date guidance on the disease and public health practices from the US Centers for Disease Control and Prevention (CDC), refer to coronavirus.gov.
 This information is not medical advice; employees are encouraged to consult their own doctors or other health care providers for advice specific to their situations.